li0ly0/li0ly0/README.md

 ---

 ### 👤 About Me
-I am a web developer and technical support specialist with a focus on **workflow automation**.
+I am a web developer and technical support with a focus on **workflow automation**.
 I enjoy bridging the gap between technical stability and creative design.

 * **Interests:** Photography, Embroidery, and Traditional Sketching.
 * **Status:** Open to new freelance opportunities.